Expo East Trends Reveal Evolution of Specialty Food and Beverage Marketing

 Finally, because my mission at EXPO East was to explore the emerging world of seaweed, it must be noted that an exciting selection of iodine-rich, umami-infused seaweed foods were being unveiled in Baltimore, including seaweed strips, seaweed snacks, seaweed pastas, seaweed supplements, and seaweed purees.
 These products have the advantage of being able to claim seaweed’s extraordinary health benefits while being sourced from a plant that has profound ecological benefits.

-The creative innovation of foods at EXPO East was remarkable and inspiring.
+The creative innovation of specialty foods at EXPO East was remarkable and inspiring.
 Brands are paying attention to their ingredients and their labels like never before, because they know – absolutely and unequivocally – that discerning consumers are reading them.
-As the industry continues to evolve, successful LOHAS marketers will need to focus on clean packaging, convenience, and innovative ingredients.
+As the industry continues to evolve, successful specialty food marketers will need to focus on clean packaging, convenience, and innovative ingredients.

 Betta Stothart is a writer and editor who arrived in Maine as a raft guide, made her way into the newspaper world, found and married a Mainer and eventually became a mom.
 She enjoys writing profiles and articles about sustainability, health, and the environment.